Factor IX assay

 This test is most often done on people who have bleeding problems.
 The risk of excessive bleeding is slightly more than for people without bleeding problems.

-Carcao M, Moorehead P, Lillicrap D. Hemophelia A and B. In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+Carcao M, Moorehead P, Lillicrap D. Hemophilia A and B. In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, PA: Saunders Elsevier; 2012:chap 137.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 137.